Morelia spilota: Captivity

 This species is a popular pet among snake enthusiasts.
 Some forms can be more irascible than others, such as M. s. mcdowelli and M. s. variegata.
 Forms that tend to be more even tempered include M. s. spilota and M. s. metcalfei.
 Although they can be nippy as hatchlings, most grow into docile adults.
 However, care must be taken when feeding, as these snakes have a strong "feeding response" that can be mistaken for aggression.

 The care requirements can be generalized for all subspecies.
 The subspecies M. s. spilota, the cold-weather diamond python, has some separate requirements and habits.
 As medium to large snakes, carpet pythons need a proportionately sized enclosure that allows for climbing as well as crawling around on the ground.
 They generally require moderately high basking temperature and moderate humidity.
 Captive specimens are normally fed live or frozen (defrosted to room temperature) rats or mice, but it is considered best practice to offer a varied diet which includes other types of rodents and birds to create more balanced nutrition.
 Young carpet pythons can be fed every 1–2 weeks, but adults have slower metabolisms and should be fed every 2–4 weeks depending on body condition.

-With good care, the carpet python is capable of living up to 30 years.
+With proper care, the carpet python is capable of living up to 30 years.